manifold-systems/manifold/README.md

 ### Gradle

-Add manifold artifacts that suite your project's needs.
+Add manifold artifacts that suit your project's needs.
 The minimum requirements are to include the core `manifold` artifact and `tools.jar` and add the `-Xplugin:Manifold` argument as a Java compiler argument: